Knock in-app notifications

 In the Knock in-app feed, a message can be archived by clicking the "x" in the top-right corner of a given notification.
 The in-app feed component doesn't give users a way to see their archived notifications out-of-the-box, but if you'd like to incorporate this into your own in-app feed you can use the

-include_archived parameter on the GET feed endpoint.
+archived: only parameter on the GET feed request.